jdswalker/N-Queens_Problem/README.md

 ### Number Solutions for _N_-Queens Problems
-The _N_-Queens Counter programs have been used to find the number of queen placements and the number of _N_-queens solutions for values of _N_ between 1 and 15 with the Python and R implementations, and values of _N_ between 1 and 19 with the C implementation.
+The _N_-Queens Counter programs have been used to find the number of queen placements and the number of _N_-queens solutions for values of _N_ between 1 and 15 with the Go, Python, and R implementations, and values of _N_ between 1 and 19 with the C implementation.
 As can be seen from the results in the table below, the constrained DFS algorithm significantly reduces the search-space of the problem compared to the (_N_<sup>2</sup>)!/(_N_<sup>2</sup> − _N_)! placements that would be made by most naïve combinatorial algorithm.